Tonghua murders: Initial spree killing

 Shi then drove back to Tonggou, where he sought out shop owner Liu Guohua, who had refused to sell his meat, at his store across the street from Shi's house.
 Pretending he was there to buy food, Shi killed Liu after he opened the door before rushing into the living quarters and attacking Liu's wife, Cao Deqin, in the bedroom.
 She was stabbed 37 times in the chest, back, and arms, but survived, albeit rendered paralysed.
 Shi then went down a few streets to the house of Wang Gang, who had refused to slaughter pigs for Shi because he offered low compensation.
 Shi was let inside by claiming he was there to deliver a pig, after which Shi seriously injured Wang with a single stab wound to the abdomen.
-Shi left his truck just outside the village entrance.

-He then proceeded to Zhudayuan Village in nearby Sanyuanpu town, to the house of shop owner and slaughterhouse supervisor Yu Hongyong, who had also imposed of a fine on Shi.
+Via Tongliu Highway, Shi proceeded to Zhudayuan Village in nearby Sanyuanpu town, to the house of shop owner and slaughterhouse supervisor Yu Hongyong, described as Shi's only childhood friend, who had also imposed of a fine on Shi.
 Claiming he needed to borrow money from Yu, Shi ambushed Yu while distracted, stabbing him several times in the abdomen.
 Yu's resistance caused Shi to injure his hand and drop the knife.
 Shi took out another knife and lightly injured Yu's wife by slashing her in the face.
 Before dying, Yu told his wife to hide in a room with a lock bolt.
-Shi fled the scene on foot.
+Shi left his truck at the village entrance and fled the scene on foot.